 If you are looking to stay in Australia through a visa extension, here is what you need to know about possible options.
 For advice on your particular circumstances, get in touch with one of our registered agents.
 We would be happy to arrange a consultation to discuss your needs.

-To understand which visa options may be available to you to stay in Australia, contact one of Interstaff’s Registered Migration Agents to arrange a ‘Zero-contact’ Skype or telephone consultation.
-A discounted consultation fee may be available if your visa is expiring and you have been impacted by the COVID-19 travel bans.
+To understand which visa options may be available to you to stay in Australia, contact one of Interstaff’s Registered Migration Agents to arrange a ‘Zero-contact’ Zoom or telephone consultation.
 Simply get in touch at [email protected] or +61 8 9221 3388.

 Alternatively, other options may be available to you depending on your eligibility for various Skilled, Family, Partner or Student Visa options.
 An eligibility assessment with our migration agents can help you to understand your options.
 If you apply for a new visa, you will often be granted a Bridging Visa.
 This allows you to lawfully stay in Australia while your application for the new visa is being assessed.

-The Government has also introduced the 408 COVID-19 Visa for people with no visa options – ie, those who cannot depart Australia due to the COVID-19 crisis and hold a visa that is expiring in less than 28 days (or did not expire more than 28 days ago).
-It may also be available to visa holders working in critical sectors – if interested, we would recommend a consultation to assess your eligibility.
+During the pandemic, the Government also introduced the 408 Pandemic Event Visa for people with limited visa options – for example, people who cannot depart Australia due to COVID-19 related international travel restrictions – conditions apply.
+This visa may also be available to Temporary Visa holders working in critical sectors – if interested, we would recommend a consultation to assess your eligibility.
 As with all visas, substantial evidence is required to support your application.

-Usually there are very limited circumstances available to stay in Australia if a person’s visa grant notice has a ‘No Further Stay’ Condition (8503, 8534 or 8535).
-However, the good news is the Government is accepting applications for waivers of this condition to assist those impacted by the immediate travel bans.
+Usually there are very limited circumstances available to stay in Australia if a person has a ‘No Further Stay’ Condition (8503, 8534 or 8535) on their visa.
+However, the good news is the Government has been accepting applications for waivers of this condition during the pandemic to assist those impacted by the travel restrictions.
 If you have a ‘No Further Stay’ Condition on your visa, you will first need to request a waiver for the condition before you can apply for a new visa and you may wish to seek professional advice.

-If your visa is due to expire, you may wish to consider visa extension options to apply for a new visa and stay in Australia.
-To have your eligibility assessed and discuss any questions you may have about your application requirements, simply contact one of Interstaff’s Registered Migration Agents to arrange a Skype or telephone consultation.
+If your visa is due to expire, you may be interested in considering visa extension options to apply for a new visa and stay in Australia.
+To have your eligibility assessed and discuss any questions you may have about the application requirements, simply contact one of Interstaff’s Registered Migration Agents to arrange a Zoom or telephone consultation.
 With over 30 years of experience since 1988, it would be our pleasure to draw on our knowledge to help you stay in Australia.

 Interstaff is a leading migration agency in Australia with countless clients throughout the country.
-Since 1988, Interstaff has helped thousand of individuals and businesses migrate to Australia for temporary and permanent reasons including family and work.
+Since 1988, Interstaff has helped thousands of individuals to migrate to Australia for temporary and permanent reasons including family and work.
 Our registered and qualified team can help support you in the pursuit of staying longer in Australia.
-We specialise in providing comprehensive advice throughout the visa application process for many visas including visa extensions, visa cancellations and visa refusals.
+We specialise in providing comprehensive advice throughout the visa application process for many visas including visa extensions, visa cancellations, and visa refusals.